monome/docs/docs/modular/teletype/JFTT5.md

 - *divison*: `1` to `32` sets the subdivision and activates quantization, `0` deactivates

 Think of `JF.QT` as a performative glue rather than a rigid gridlock.
 It will slightly affect the timing and 'swing' of events.
-This is especially wonderful when executive scripts manually or with a fuzz-timed source.
+This is especially wonderful when executing scripts manually or with a fuzz-timed source.

 ## Example: JUNG LOVE